mcadamm4/Delock/docs/blog/blog.md

 I will look into integrating this feature using a regular api and put on record that the idea is for the system to move to a decentralized method of ID verification in the future when the software exists.

+## `Monday March 5th`
+I have been grappling with understanding why so many Dapps launched their own unique ERC20 tokens as opposed to just using Ether (The currency used to run the etehereum network).
+The thing is that they cannot charge fees on ether and after some research I have found that I will not require such a token as it is merely a means by which project developers introduce fees that are then used to further fund the project development.
+This was something I had thought would be very problematic for me and I am relived to find it does not apply.

+I have also begun drafting the smart contracts for Userrs and Listings in order to see what functionality will need to be implemennted.
+I intend to draw up more formal diagrams in the near future.

+In terms of ID verification I cannot find a non-enterprise level API, I may have to leave this unimplemented and just say that it would be implemented in the future when the tech is there to integrate.
+Not having this leaves a the application open to fraud by users creating throwaway ethereum addresses I believe.

 ---